Eurovision Young Musicians 2018: Other countries

-For a broadcaster to be eligible to participate in the Eurovision Young Musicians, it needs to be an active member of the European Broadcasting Union (EBU).
+For a broadcaster to be eligible to participate in Eurovision Young Musicians, it needs to be an active member of the European Broadcasting Union (EBU).
 It is unknown whether the EBU issue invitations of participation to all 56 active members like they do for the Eurovision Song Contest and Junior Eurovision Song Contest.
 The EBU Active Members listed below have made the following announcements in regards to their decisions.